SERVING THE LOCAL COMMUNITY

 1940’s and 1950’s

 After the war there is a boom in product availability and demand.
 The shop now sells TVs, gramophones, radios, portable record players, vacuum cleaners, washing machines, spin dryers, fridges, electric cookers, food mixers and so on, as well as continuing to supply light bulbs, fuses etc..
-As a spin off of domestic electrical wiring the Company also began to sell light fittings.
+As a spin off of domestic electrical wiring the Company also began selling light fittings.

 All of these products are completely new to the public and so demonstrations of how to use these products take place regularly at the shop and in people’s homes.
 Company employs a team of demonstrators.